Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 SpawnsTiberiumStage=5,5       ; two integers, the minimum and maximum growth stage at which Tiberium will be spawned (maximum can be omitted).
 SpawnsTiberiumStageFalloff=0  ; float, the amount by which the growth stage will decrease for every ring after the first one.
 SpawnsTiberiumCount=1,1       ; two integers, the minimum and maximum number of spreads that will occur (maximum can be omitted).
+SpawnsTiberiumScattered=no    ; boolean, whether Tiberium should spawn scattered in the spawn range, as opposed to spreading from the center (imitates the old Tiberium spreaders using animations).
 ```

 ## Theaters